b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Here I defined a dictionary of type `Dict{String, String}`, so, both the key and the value are of textual type (`String`).
 The order of the keys is not preserved (this data structure cares more about lookup performance and not about the order of the keys).
-Therefore, you may see different order of items after typing the code on your computer.
+Therefore, you may see different order of items executing the code on your computer.

-If I want to now how to say "two" in Polish I type `someDict[key]` (if the key is not there you will get an error), e.g.
+If I want to now how to say "two" in Polish I type `aDict[key]` (if the key is not there you will get an error), e.g.

 ```jl
 s = """